ZijieZhao/see/see_again.md

 Let's see their associated SST anomaly patterns.

 Firstly we need to calculate the SST anomaly (SSTA).
-The SSTA in each group is calculated by averaging SSTA across all detected MHWs in its associated group.
+The SSTA in each group is calculated by averaging SSTA across all detected MHWs in their associated group.

 ```
 % Their associated SSTA patterns